LineaLabs/lineapy/docs/source/rfcs/0005-control-flow.md

 ## If Control Flow Example

-Next, we will see how this help us deal with control flow in a consistant manner.
+Next, we will see how this help us deal with control flow in a consistent manner.

 Let's say we start with this program: